AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 Importance: The dynamic visualization enables viewers to observe and understand temporal patterns and cluster dynamics visually, which is crucial for identifying trends and making informed decisions based on evolving data landscapes.

+### Explanation of Sentiment Analysis
+Sentiment analysis is one of the most widely known Natural Language Processing (NLP) tasks that determine the emotional value of a given expression in natural language.
+It usually helps a business to understand the social sentiment of their brand, product or service while monitoring online conversations.
+Here with the use of sentiment analysis, we are able to observe sentiment among AI incidents over time.
+It is essentially a multiclass text classification where the given input text is classified into positive, neutral, or negative sentiment.

 ### Explanation of Vader Sentiment
-* [VADER (Valence Aware Dictionary and Sentiment Reasoner)](https://github.com/cjhutto/vaderSentiment) - is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
+* [VADER (Valence Aware Dictionary and Sentiment Reasoner)](https://github.com/cjhutto/vaderSentiment) - is a lexicon and rule-based sentiment analyzer that specifically attuned to social media sentiment expression.
+Vader sentiment returns the probability of a given input sentence to be compound, positive, negative, and neutral by using a list of lexical features (e.g. word) according to their semantic orientation to calculate the text sentiment.
+The limitation of VADER is that the method only focuses on individual words and completely ignores the context in which it is used.

 #### Explanation of Textblob Subjectivity
 * [TextBlob](https://textblob.readthedocs.io/en/dev/)
 Textblob sentiment analyzer returns two properties for a given input sentence:
   **Polarity** is a float that lies between [-1,1], -1 indicates negative sentiment and +1 indicates positive sentiments.
-  **Subjectivity** is also a float which lies in the range of [0,1].
+  **Subjectivity** is a float which lies in the range of [0,1].
+Closer to 1 means the most subjective while closer to 0 means the most objective.
 Subjective sentences generally refer to personal opinion, emotion, or judgment.
+The limitation of TextBlob is that it will only consider words and phrases that it can assign polarity to and averages to get the final score, ignoring the words that it doesn’t know.

 References and Further Reading: articles and reports we read and took inspiration from.